-Our common share price has been volatile in recent years, and may continue to be volatile.
+Our Common Share price has been volatile in recent years, and may continue to be volatile.

 The market prices for securities of biotechnology companies, including ours, have historically been volatile.
-In the year ended March 31, 2018, our common shares traded on the TSX at a high of \$3.05 and a low of \$1.42 per share.
+In the year ended March 31, 2019, our Common Shares traded on the TSX at a high of

+\$2.30 and a low of \$0.68 per share.
 A number of factors could influence the volatility in the trading price of our Common Shares, including changes in the economy or in the financial markets, industry related developments, the results of product development and commercialization, changes in government regulations, and developments concerning proprietary rights, litigation and cash flow.
 Our quarterly losses may vary because of the timing of costs for clinical trials, manufacturing and preclinical studies.
 Also, the reporting of clinical data or the lack thereof, adverse safety events involving our products and public rumors about such events could cause our share price to decline or experience periods of volatility.
 Each of these factors could lead to increased volatility in the market price of our Common Shares.
-In addition, changes in the market prices of the securities of our competitors may also lead to fluctuations in the trading price of our common shares.
+In addition, changes in the market prices of the securities of our competitors may also lead to fluctuations in the trading price of our Common Shares.

-Future sales or issuances of equity securities or the conversion of securities to common shares could decrease the value of the common shares, dilute investors' voting power, and reduce earnings per share.
+Future sales or issuances of equity securities or the conversion of securities into Common Shares could decrease the value of the Common Shares, dilute investors' voting power, and reduce earnings per share.

-The Company may sell additional equity securities in future offerings, including through the sale of securities convertible into equity securities, to finance operations, acquisitions or projects, and issue additional common shares if outstanding securities are converted to common shares, which may result in dilution.
+The Company may sell additional equity securities in future offerings, including through the sale of securities convertible into equity securities, to finance operations, acquisitions or projects, and issue additional Common Shares if outstanding securities are converted into Common Shares, which may result in dilution.